aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 18. Click **Test** button and verify that the response code is 200 and that you see the claims for your user displayed.
 Since this is the identity token, the user's attributes are encoded within the JWT as claims which can be read parsed programatically.

-	**Note** If you do not receive successful test results as shown below, do not proceed until you're able to validate the authorizer is configured properly and passes this test.
+	> If you do not receive successful test results as shown below, do not proceed until you're able to validate the authorizer is configured properly and passes this test.

 	![Successful Authorizer test screenshot](../images/apigateway-authorizer-test.png)

-19. **Require Cognito authentication for API Gateway**
+**Require Cognito authentication for API Gateway**

-	Browse to `Resources` while within your Wild Rydes API in the API Gateway console.
+19. Browse to **Resources** while within your Wild Rydes API in the API Gateway console.

-20. Select the `POST` method under the `/ride` resource path.
+20. Select the **POST** method under the */ride* resource path.

-21. Choose `Method Request`
+21. Choose **Method Request**

     ![Method Request Selection](../images/apigateway-method-request-settings.png)

 22. Choose the pencil icon next to `Authorization` to edit the setting.

-23. Select your new Cognito Authorizer from the list of options presented. **Note** If you don't see this option listed, **Reload** the browser page then this authorizer option should appear in the drop-down list.
+23. Select your new Cognito Authorizer from the list of options presented.
+	> If you don't see this option listed, **Reload** the browser page then this authorizer option should appear in the drop-down list.

   ![API Gateway Authorizer Selection](../images/apigateway-authorizer-selection.png)